matheusdev-45/taskline/README.md

 # taskline
-A simple terminal-base tas manager written in C
+A simple terminal-base task manager written in C